NASA-JSC-Robotics/phoebe_bridgeback/README.md

 source install/setup.bash
 ros2 launch phoebe_deploy joy_sim.launch.py
 ```
 Drive the simulation using the joystick.
-You can use the teleop panel in Gazebo to drive the robot--set the cmd to /phoebe/cmd_vel and use the buttons, sliders or keyboard to drive.
+You can use the teleop panel in Gazebo to drive the robot--/cmd_vel and use the buttons, sliders or keyboard to drive.
 This doesn't support motion in the y direction.
+If you want to namespace the teleop panel, you can change the name of the command on the panel, but you also need to change the gz_topic_name in the bridge.yaml file.

 ## Config files